 Presented: Spring meeting, annual

 The recipient must be enrolled in a college or university as a graduate student or have been accepted for enrollment.
 The recipient will have expressed or demonstrated interest in electrochemical engineering or applied electrochemistry through research.
-The application for the award must include:

 - transcripts of all post-secondary school academic work;